masashitanimura/2.0/pages/api/generateServerPlaylist.md

 - data – The data to parse
   - durations – An array of durations for each stream/file in the list, expressed in seconds
   - pathToFile – The full path and filename of the playlist file
-  - repear - If **enabled**, will repeat playback from the start of the playlist
+  - repeat - If **enabled**, will repeat playback from the start of the playlist
   - sourceOffsets – An array of offsets for each stream/file in the list
   - sources – An array of streams or media files